senzing-garage/docker-compose-air-gapper/README.md

 it's possible to make a skeleton `docker-compose.yaml` file for the purposes of creating a TGZ file for an air-gapped enviroment.

-1. For example, a `/tmp/docker-compose-skeleton.yaml` could look like this:
+1. For example, a `/tmp/docker-compose-skeleton.yaml` file could look like this:

     ```yaml
     services: